DukeAIPI540Spring2025Meowth/recommender-demo/README.md

 ## Modeling Approaches

-This project implements three different approaches to recipe recommendation:
+This project implements four different approaches to recipe recommendation:

 1. **Naive Approach**: A simple baseline that recommends the most popular recipes based on average ratings and number of reviews.

-2. **Deep Learning Approach**: Uses a neural network to learn user and recipe embeddings, trained on a 100K sample of the dataset.
+2. **Deep Learning Approach**: Uses a graph neural network to learn user and recipe embeddings, trained on a 100K sample of the dataset.
 This approach leverages modern deep learning techniques to capture complex patterns in user-recipe interactions.

+3. **Neural Collaborative Filtering (NCF)**: A deep learning approach that combines matrix factorization with neural networks.
+The model:
+   - Uses user and item embeddings to capture latent features
+   - Implements a multi-layer perceptron (MLP) to learn complex interactions
+   - Combines dot product and MLP outputs for final predictions
+   - Supports GPU/MPS acceleration for faster training
+   - Currently achieves an RMSE of 6.67 after 100 epochs of training
+   - Trains on the full training set, unlike the previous deep learning approach.

+4. **Traditional Approach**: Implements a collaborative filtering system using K-Nearest Neighbors (KNN) regression with feature engineering.
+The model:
+   - Uses average user and recipe ratings as features
+   - Implements KNN regression with optimized hyperparameters
+   - Scales and encodes features for better performance
+   - Achieves an RMSE of 0.58
-3. **Traditional Approach**: Implements a collaborative filtering system using matrix factorization techniques.
-This approach is more robust as it can handle any user ID or recipe ID in the dataset, unlike the deep learning approach which is limited to the training sample.
+   - Can handle any user ID or recipe ID in the dataset

 ## Evaluation